 "On March 24, 2021, the Ministry of Corporate Affairs ("MCA") through a notification, amended Schedule III of the Companies Act, 2013.
 The amendments revise Division I, II and III of Schedule III and are applicable from April 1, 2021.
-Key amendments relating to Division II which relate to companies whose financial statements are (All amounts in ₹ Crores, unless otherwise stated)

-required to comply with Companies (Indian Accounting Standards) Rules 2015 are:
+Key amendments relating to Division II which relate to companies whose financial statements are required to comply with Companies (Indian Accounting Standards) Rules 2015 are: